Astecom/claude-pxplus-template/.pxplus-claude/instructions-and-rules.md

 END SWITCH

 !
 Loops
+!
+CRITICAL: PxPlus FOR-NEXT loops ALWAYS execute at least once!
+!
+Guard loops that might not need to run:
+IF count > 0 THEN {
-FOR i = 1 TO 10
+    FOR i = 1 TO count
         ! code
     NEXT i
+}

 FOR i = 1 TO 10 STEP 2
     ! code